jawdan-dev/AdventOfCode/README.md

 > NOTE: All code has been written in *C* and compiled using *GNU* for this year's submissions.

-> NOTE: This will be my first time using *C* aswell as my first attempt at Advent of Code.
+> NOTE: This will be my first time using *C* as well as my first attempt at Advent of Code.

 ## Submission Tracker